SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

         }
     }
     @Tab("macOS") {
-        On macOS, the `hideCloseButton` option controls the close button’s visibility, styled with `SKNavigationButtonStyle`, affecting the back button on multi-page sheets when hidden.
+        On macOS, the `hideCloseButton` option controls the close button’s visibility, styled with ``SKNavigationButtonStyle``, affecting the back button on multi-page sheets when hidden.
 The back button is absent on the first page but replaces the close button on subsequent pages, with placement varying by `SKSheetStyle` (bottom for `default`, top for `compact`/`prominent`).
 This ensures controlled dismissal in window-based interfaces.
         @TabNavigator {
             @Tab("macOS 26 and Newer") {
-                For macOS 26 and newer, the close button is a clear liquid glass capsule with primary color text (`default`, bottom) or a circular button with an accent color `xmark` icon (`compact`/`prominent`, top).
+                For macOS 26 and newer, the close button is a clear liquid glass capsule with primary color text (`default`, bottom) or a circular button with an accent color `xmark` icon (``SKSheetStyle/compact``/``SKSheetStyle/prominent``, top).
 Setting `.hideCloseButton(true)` removes it, with the back button appearing on subsequent pages for multi-page sheets.
                 @TabNavigator {
                     @Tab("Default") {
                         The close/back button is a capsule with primary color text, minimum width of 100, placed at the bottom.
 Hiding it supports programmatic dismissal for critical tasks.